nasa/Transform-to-Open-Science/README.md

 - [Recording](https://youtu.be/Gzg_xTEUOII?t=408) starts at 6:48.

 ## Join TOPS Mailing List
-Please join the TOPS [email list](https://nasa.github.io/Transform-to-Open-Science/signup/) to hear about further activities and become more involved!
+Please [join the TOPS email list](https://nasa.github.io/Transform-to-Open-Science/signup/) to hear about further activities and become more involved!
 [Discussions](https://github.com/nasa/Transform-to-Open-Science/discussions) are enabled for this GitHub repository, so feel free to ask questions or join conversations there.

+### Past Newsletters
+For a preview of our content from our email list, feel free to read our [past newsletter releases](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Newsletters).

 ## Repository